yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 <p>I'd rather be branching.</p>
 ```

-Now stage the changes, commit them to your `test-changes` branch, and push them to your remote repo.
+Now stage the changes, commit them to your `testchanges` branch, and push them to your remote repo.
 Branches can be committed to the local repository and synced to the remote repository (on the Github site) using the very same **push** process described above.

 ### Merge branches